 - Know what Méthode Cap Classique is, where it’s from (South Africa), the grapes most often used to make it (Chardonnay, Pinot Noir, Meunier, and sometimes other varieties like Chenin Blanc), and how it’s different from true champagne.

-Topic 7: Fortified wines
+Topic 7: What are Fortified Wines?

 The two styles of fortified wines to know for WSET Level 2 are Port and Sherry so you’ll need to be intimately acquainted with the following information: